New York in fall – top attractions to see the change in season

 Fall in New York by foot, boat or bus

-New York’s the kind of city where you’ll be walking a lot, but for good reason.
-While the metro takes you to your destination, you need to keep walking to really see the neighbourhoods.
+New York’s the kind of city where you’ll do a lot of walking, but for good reason.
+While the metro takes you to your destination, you need to walk further in to really discover the neighborhoods.
 However, as long as you’ve got the right walking shoes, it’s a vibrant city to see on foot.

 Weather pending, I love taking a cruise whenever I’m back in the Big Apple.
 There’s something about feeling the breeze sweep across your face as you watch the city unfold before you.
 There are several cruise tour companies in New York that offer different perspectives of the city.
 Circle Line Sightseeing Cruises is probably the most well-known, and has been in business since 1945.
 They have many tours, which includes the ‘Best of NYC Cruise’ ‘Statue by night’ and the Bear Mountain cruise.
 The last tour gives you a first-hand look at the yellows and reds of fall along the Hudson River.
 It also stops at Bear Mountain State Park for 3 hours, where you can enjoy the biking and hiking trails.